pirovc/ganon/README.md

 conda install -c bioconda ganon
 ```

-There are possible performance benefits compiling ganon from source rathen than using the conda version.
+* There are possible performance benefits compiling ganon from source rathen than using the conda version.
 To do so, please follow the instructions at [manual installation](#manual-installation)

+* Ganon run on MacOS only with a [manual installation](#manual-installation).
+It was tested with gcc/clang 7 and 8, but conda does not support those compilers for mac yet.

 ## Running ganon with sample data